 - If you had thorax surgery 21 days or less ago (in trips in Peru).

-Handicapped people and people with reduced mobility do not need to provide proof of their condition.
+People with reduced mobility do not need to provide proof of their condition.
 Nevertheless, in cases where the passenger cannot fly safely, we may examine them and request information about their health.